What is meant by the bullwhip effect?

 Where does the bullwhip effect occur?

-The bullwhip effect occurs in the supply chain when shifst in consumer demand cause the companies (links) in a supply chain to order more goods to meet the new demand.
+The bullwhip effect occurs in the supply chain when in consumer demand cause the companies (links) in a supply chain to order more goods to meet the new demand.
 Those links work together to meet consumer demand for a product, each focusing on their own specific processes and functions.
 But supply chains might stumble when market conditions change and there is a shift in consumer demand.

 The occurrence of the bullwhip effect may be due to demand forecasting errors made by members of the supply chain, the management behavior of the companies at the front-end of the supply chain (retail management placing higher orders from your wholesalers because they don’t want to stock out on a popular product and the extra inventory starting to vary when the normal fluctuations in demand and supply occur), and operational causes like changes demand forecasts from individual companies in the supply chain.
 This could be because of companies not sending information about the current market conditions up the supply chain, leading to improper levels of inventory.

-Why is understanding the bullwhip effect important?
+Why is understanding the bullwhip effect important for the supply chain?

 The bullwhip effect impacts the way in which managers evaluate the supply chain.
 Understanding this concept is very important because it can aid managers and business owners in avoiding expensive pitfalls and maintaining a high-quality, seamless supply chain.